kazurayam/KS_SendRequestWithRetryKeyword/docs/index.md

 -   [webserver/apps.ts](https://github.com/kazurayam/KS_modify_SendRequestKeyword_with_retry/blob/develop/webserver/app.ts)

-> It is nice to have a local HTTP server application which you can mimic the Upplication Under Test in a WebUI/WebService Test Automation project.
+> It is nice to have a local HTTP server application in a WebUI/WebService Test Automation project.
+Often, you can mimic the Upplication Under Test with minimum code.
 I found Deno is a lightweight but full-fledged platform to create a webserver as testbed.

 ## Solution